 - Family Dispute Resolution

-If you are looking for a family lawyer but are not sure who to approach or how to make the right decision for you then read on – the following questions will be invaluable in helping you make the best decision for your family:
+If you are looking for a family or divorce lawyer in Lane Cove but are not sure who to approach or how to make the right decision for you then read on – the following questions will be invaluable in helping you make the best decision for your family:

 Lawyers Accredited by the Law Society of New South Wales as Family Law Specialists possess a high degree of competence in their field of expertise.
 They are technically good and know their way around the relevant laws.
 How you relate to your lawyer and whether or not you understand them and feel that they understand you however can be equally if not more important when choosing a family lawyer to represent you.